Kristina01111000/Drws_site/README.md

 Finding screenshots was difficult, videos look good, but stills look kinda awkward because of background, hand shape, facial expression etc issues try to find different pictures, they are ok, but not good, try to find one in scrubs
 Do you have an idea for a better picture for the 4 E yoga picture, i tried to find a good one, but it was difficult, so i saved one that is showing your back, look at the new videos on patreon
 Should I make a slide for the cooking show?
-Look for the video where he is poaching an egg I would like a still of the app for the app slide he will get back to me on that What do you think of the background for the inspirational message at the end?
+Look for the video where he is poaching an egg What do you think of the background for the inspirational message at the end?
 Not good, find a different picture

 For next week: